savolab/Y-STR_Kit/README.md

 # Y-STR Kit

 ## About
 Y-STR Kit will analyse .BAM raw data file or VCF files and outputs in HTML file format with all Y-STR values.
 It supports build 37 (hg19).
 If you are selecting VCF file, it must have SNPs/indels and all confident sites (not just the variants).
 Currently supports FTDNA 111 Y-STR Markers.
+Pre-built binaries are available in [releases](https://github.com/fiidau/Y-STR_Kit/releases/latest).

 The tool provides the following output,
 - Y-STR_Report.html - *Output HTML Report*